OliverSieweke/oliversieweke/content/javascript/inheritance/prototype-chain.md

 ## Manipulating the Prototype Chain

-One method is available to change the prototype chain (other than by creating new objects):
+`Object.setPrototypeOf()` is the only method available to change the prototype chain (other than by creating new objects).

-* `Object.setPrototypeOf()`

 ### `Object.setPrototypeOf()`